rhp997/BTPi/README.md

    At a minimum, specify the BisTrack database host, instance, and user credentials.
 Additional connection options (pooling, encryption, timeouts, etc.) are also available.

-2. **btpi** - Port and schedule interval for the btpi server
+2. **btpi** - App-level configuration parameters

    ```
    "btpi": {
        "port": 3000,
-       "interval": "*/30 8-17 * * 1-5"
+       "interval": "*/30 8-17 * * 1-5",
+        "connectionTimeout": 5000,
+        "JSONSpaces": 0
    }
    ```

    BTPi will listen on the configured port and run on the scheduled interval which utilizes crontab format (see also https://crontab.guru/).
+The connectionTimeout parameter controls how long the app will wait before aborting a check connectivity test.
+The JSONSpaces parameter defines how the JSON will be returned; set to 0 to minify output.

 3. **wms_proxy** - Endpoint URLs when using the proxy routes